 Welcoming the Next Generation of Peru’s Indigenous Leaders

-Connecting Cultures Returns to WFU On Monday, September 9, the Sabin Center will welcome a delegation of young Amazonian leaders to Wake Forest to kick off the second year of our “Connecting Cultures” program.
-This groundbreaking initiative, which also brings our guests to the University […]
+Sabin Center welcomes a delegation of young Amazonian leaders to kick off the second year of our “Connecting Cultures” program

 Our inaugural Sabin Center conference will bring together leaders in environmental stewardship from government, academia, NGOs, and the private sector to share emerging solutions to the urgent environmental crises facing our world.
 Our keynote will be delivered by Pulitzer Prize-winning author Elizabeth Kolbert, one of the […]